MarcelGarus/semdoc/README.md

 ## SemDoc – Semantic Document

-SemDoc is a file format that empowers writers to solely focus on the content and allows readers to customize the appearance and adapt it to any surface.
+SemDoc is a file format that empowers writers to focus on the content solely and allows readers to customize the appearance and adapt it to any device and their needs.

 ### What's wrong with the world